 Walking down the steep stony track, I go over on my left ankle, and falling forwards grab my camera to protect it from smashing on the rough hard ground.
 My hands otherwise occupied, I land heavily on my left shoulder, tensing in time to ensure no bones get damaged, but hitting the ground hard, leaving a big bruise and open scratches over my shoulder and left hip.
 When I was young I’d fall over all the time, playing in trees, climbing cliffs, it was part of childhood.
 Back then my body would bounce!
 I’d just get back up and carry on with whatever I’d been doing.
 I’m 54 now and my body doesn’t bounce anymore.
 It hurts.

 I just lay there on the hard ground swearing between attempts to reclaim the air that has been knocked out of my lungs.
 I check my camera – it’s taken a knock to the lens, but it seems only cosmetic and still works fine.
 I pull myself to my feet, and trudge onward, feeling badly battered and with a big dent in my pride!

-I hear a buzzing sound from overhead – it’s another of those “39 Steps” moments, as I imagine the MoD Police have now brought in aerial support to gun me down, now I’m in the open air and away from any crowds, and easy meat!
+I hear a buzzing sound from overhead – it’s another of those “39 Steps” moments, as I imagine the MoD Police have now brought in aerial support to gun me down.
+I’m in the open here, away from any crowds, and easy meat for them…

 Looking north across to the other side of the estuary, the tip of Walney Island is now accessible from the mainland by walking, with only a few puddles of sea left between.